Apple Search Starts with Siri Search

 That Apple Job posting provides more details on what a person might do in this role, which tells us more about how search related to Siri might work:

 As a member of our fast-paced group, you’ll have the unique and rewarding opportunity to shape upcoming products from Apple.
-This role focuses on leading the development of algorithms and ranking systems that drive the quality experience of Siri Search features that are integrated throughout Apple products, including Siri, Spotlight, Safari, Lookup, Messages.
+This role focuses on developing algorithms and ranking systems that drive the quality experience of Siri Search features that are integrated throughout Apple products, including Siri, Spotlight, Safari, Lookup, Messages.
 You will lead and grow a team of data scientists, machine learning specialists, and infrastructure engineers.
 This role will have the following responsibilities:

 * Work with product to define requirements for search ranking